XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus-protections.md

 ## Sybil Attacks

 A _[Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack)_ is an attempt to take control of a network using a large number of fake identities.
 In the XRP Ledger, a Sybil attack would take the form of running a large number of validators, then convincing others to trust those validators.
-This sort of attack is theoretically possible, but would be very difficult to accomplish because human intervention is necessary for validators to become trusted.
+This sort of attack is theoretically possible, but would be very difficult to do because human intervention is necessary for validators to become trusted.

 No matter how many validating servers a would-be attacker runs, those servers have no say on what the existing participants consider validated unless those participants choose to trust the attacker's validators.
 Other servers only listen to the validators they are configured to trust, either through a validator list or explicit configuration.
 (See [validator overlap requirements](#validator-overlap-requirements) for a summary of how the default validator list works.)